GabeScott/standard-works-vault/General Conference/2021 April - Remember Your Way Back Home.md

 Understanding who you truly are better prepares you to recognize and remember your way back to your heavenly home and yearn to be there.

+## Second, We Can Remember the Foundation That Protects Us

-Strength comes to us when we remain righteous, true, and faithful to Heavenly Father and Jesus Christ, even when others overwhelmingly disregard the commandments and principles of salvation.2
+Strength comes to us when we remain righteous, true, and faithful to Heavenly Father and Jesus Christ, even when others overwhelmingly disregard the commandments and principles of salvation.[^2]

 In the Book of Mormon, Helaman taught his sons to remember that they must build their foundations on Jesus Christ in order to have the strength to withstand the temptations of the adversary.
-Satan’s mighty winds and storms are beating upon us, but they will have no power to drag us down if we put our trust in the safest place—in our Redeemer.3
+Satan’s mighty winds and storms are beating upon us, but they will have no power to drag us down if we put our trust in the safest place—in our Redeemer.[^3]

 I know from personal experience that as we choose to hear His voice and follow Him, we will receive His help.
 We will obtain a wider perspective of our circumstances and a deeper understanding of the purpose of life.
 We will feel the spiritual stirrings that will guide us to our heavenly home.

+## Third, We Can Remember to Be Prayerful

 We live in a time when with a single touch or voice command, we can begin searching for answers on almost any topic in the immensity of data stored and organized in a vast and complex network of computers.

 On the other hand, we have the simplicity of the invitation to begin seeking answers from heaven.
 “Pray always, and I will pour out my Spirit upon you.”
-Then the Lord promises, “And great shall be your blessing—yea, even more than if you should obtain treasures of earth.”4
+Then the Lord promises, “And great shall be your blessing—yea, even more than if you should obtain treasures of earth.”[^4]

 God is fully aware of each one of us and ready to listen to our prayers.
 When we remember to pray, we find His sustaining love, and the more we pray to our Father in Heaven in Christ’s name, the more we bring the Savior into our life and the better we will recognize the path He has marked to our heavenly home.

+## Fourth, We Can Remember to Serve Others

 As we strive to follow Jesus Christ by serving and showing kindness to others, we make the world a better place.